An Excel-based DeFi Liquidity Pool Simulator

 Most of this is totally opaque to most people trading in the market.
 They don’t actually know know how the value of their holdings is determined.
 I didn’t.

-The result is an Excel spreadsheet I created that allows you to enter, in rows, DeFi transactions, exactly as if you were initiating those transactions with a real AMM.
+The result of that examination is an Excel spreadsheet I created that allows you to enter, in rows, DeFi transactions, exactly as if you were initiating those transactions with a real AMM.
 (I used Uniswap’s contracts to create this, far and away the most popular AMM when I was in DeFi.)

 The spreadsheet calculations use the actual contract rules, copied straight from Uniswap’s code, to calculate and display how every single possible transaction affects every single current and subsequent value of the traders’ and AMM’s holdings.
 You can enter any sequence of adding to or removing from the pool and buy or sell transactions among up to a handful of different people, and watch how the entire market changes every step of the way.

-It’s all rather complicated and I’m sure opaque to people who aren’t involved but I had a lot of requests for this from DeFi traders.
+It’s all rather complicated and I’m sure opaque to people who aren’t involved, but I had a lot of requests for this, and questions about it, from DeFi traders.